machines-in-motion/biconvex_mpc/README.md

 This repo contains the full body centroidal motion planner based on an ADMM solution method for the centroidal dynamics and DDP based non-linear Inverse Kinematics

+It is highly recommended you install this in a virtual environment such as Conda.
+This allows easier use of installed dependencies such as Crocoddyl and OsqpEigen.

 ## Dependencies
 ```
 - Pinocchio